skyzyx/resume/resumes/ryanparman-tpm.md

 #### Principal Engineer, Cloud Center of Excellence (January 2024—October 2024)

 * Joined a team whose mission was to provide guidance and support in the cloud journey of the entire organization.
+* Started development on v2 of a project which scanned ~200 AWS accounts for misconfigurations and vulnerabilities.
+Goal was to reduce an [AWS Well-Architected] review from 2 weeks to 2 hours with automated scans, enabling more reviews annually (10 → 100).
 * Proposed best practices, guardrails, and security measures to ensure a secure and efficient cloud environment.
 * Identified opportunities to extend the security measures and guardrails devised for AWS to other cloud platforms.

 #### Principal Cloud and Platform Engineer (June 2020—January 2024)

-* Led the team who supported all SRE and product engineering teams, working on core platforms and services, as every school in America transitioned to online learning during the COVID-19 lockdowns.
+* Led the team who supported all SRE and product engineering teams, scaling core platforms and services as every school in America transitioned to online learning during the COVID-19 lockdowns.

-* Authored or edited over 1,800 [Confluence] documents.
+* Authored/edited over 1,800 [Confluence] documents with the goal of reducing _tribal knowledge_.

-* Partnered with Enterprise Architecture and [AWS Professional Services] to deploy [Control Tower][AWS Control Tower] and [Identity Center][AWS Identity Center], resulting in lowered costs and increased control over account guardrails.
+* Partnered with Enterprise Architecture and [AWS Professional Services] to deploy [Control Tower][AWS Control Tower] and [Identity Center][AWS Identity Center], resulting in lowered costs and improved control over account guardrails.

-* Managed the Base [AMI] program.
+* Managed the Base [AMI] program (server disk images).
 Leveraged insights from [CIS], security patching, and internal needs to develop a unified build pipeline integrating best practices.
+Reduced time-to-boot, and eliminated engineering toil (1 → 10).
 * Spearheaded the [Artifactory] Rebuild project.
 Ran the project from inception to completion, including the majority of development.
 Directed effort across ~80 teams and ~300 services to complete the project.
 * Resolved all technology blockers preventing migration lower-cost [ARM64] CPUs, opening the door for ~$450k/year in cost savings.
 * Led dozens of smaller projects, offered guidance to engineers on best practices, and documented knowledge.

 #### Engineering Manager, Site Reliability (October 2018—June 2020)

 * Managed a team of four, while working to level-up the team's technical skills and leadership capabilities.
 Conducted regular 1:1s, performance reviews, and career development discussions.
 * Revamped the SRE interview process to prioritize a 70/30 focus on software engineering (Dev) and systems operations (Ops).
 Emphasized leadership qualities, bias for action, and high curiosity.
 * Led the [_Site Reliability Engineering_][SRE] (SRE) team in addressing macro-oriented problems affecting engineering teams, empowering greater self-service.
 * Established a process for maintaining reusable [Terraform] modules which teams leveraged to compose infrastructure with minimal effort.

 #### Staff Software Engineer (October 2016—October 2018)

 * Led the development of Tier-1 services within the educational content authoring pipeline, leveraging technologies such as [REST], [GraphQL], API design, [Amazon ECS] (similar to [Kubernetes]), [Docker], [Terraform], [ePubs][EPUB], and security best practices.
 * Led the development of the authoring component of the [SmartBook 2.0 product][SB2], and the internal system which indexes authored content, builds ePubs, and encodes images/video for the ePub CDN using [ffmpeg].
 * Established the technical direction of these projects, promoted adoption across the organization, published comprehensive documentation, and offered ongoing integration guidance.
 * Accelerated the adoption of CI/CD, rapid deployment practices, and Docker containers, shortening the feedback loop for developers and increasing the reliability of deployments.

 ### [WePay] — Redwood City, CA